karoly-hars/GAN_image_colorizing/README.md

 ```sh
 python3 train.py
 ```
-To test the trained model on the CIFAR10 test set:
+During training, a sample of images is saved after every epoch.

+To go through to CIFAR10 test set, and display/save some re-colorized images:
 ```sh
 python3 test.py
 ```